vboyev-MSFT/defender-docs/defender-endpoint/behavior-monitor-macos.md

 ### Requirements for NRI for macOS

-- The device must onboarded to Microsoft Defender for Endpoint.
+- The device must be onboarded to Microsoft Defender for Endpoint.
 - Preview features must be turned on in the [Microsoft Defender portal](https://security.microsoft.com).
 - The device must be in the Beta channel (formerly `InsiderFast`).
 - The minimum version number for Defender for Endpoint version number must be Beta (Insiders-Fast): [101.24092.0004](/defender-endpoint/mac-whatsnew#oct-2024-build-101240920004---release-version-2012409240) or newer.
 The version number refers to the `app version` (also known as Platform update).